 Something tightened around Grinda’s chest until her breaths came out in short little bursts.
 She could hear the other women now, crying and begging.
 Her ears rang with it.
 Her heart pounded with it.
 A sudden urge to run clutched at her chest, seized up her thighs.
 She lifted her head, so dizzy she was sick.
 The trees were just ahead.
 I can make it.
 Then her breath caught.
 A whimper escaped her lips.
 A hand on her shoulder: firm grip, fingertips of ice.
 Like freezing water, the dread of it coursed along her shoulder, down her chest and into her lungs.
 That horrifying realisation—

 It seemed to take forever to look up.
 Someone different to her kidnapper: dark eyes, eager grin.
-His teeth were so rotted blood covered them in a wet sheen.
+His teeth were so rotted that blood covered them in a wet sheen.

 She shook her head.
 ‘No.’